Civer/ChatApp/Documentation/APIs/Login.md

 Code |Meaning
 100 |Username is not known
 200 |Password is wrong
+300 |User is not verified
-300 |Some error in the backend occured
+900 |Some error in the backend occured